blackhat-93/HiCu-Reproduce/README.md

 If you want to train the models on the cloud using Google Colab, follow the steps below:
 1. Create a folder called `HiCu-Reproduce` at the root of your Google Drive storage
+2. Clone this repo into the `HiCu-Reproduce` folder from step 1
-2. Copy your locally preprocessed data into the subfolder `data`
+3. Copy your locally preprocessed data into the subfolder `/HiCu-Reproduce/data`
-3. Run the file `Colab_Notebook.ipynb`
+4. Run the file `Colab_Notebook.ipynb`

 Acknowledgement
 -----